boxiangliulab/sabre/README.md

 ### Output Options
 * `--verbose`: Determine whether output conflicted graphs in pdf and graphml format.
 * `--benchmark`: Determine wheter output benchmark information.
 * `--output_conflict`: Decide whether to output conflict graphs.
+This is a must if you want to use `sabre-somatic` for further somatic mutation analysis.
-* `--singular`: Decide whether perform singular cell detection.
+* `--residual_edge`: Decide whether to output residual edges (edges that are removed when resolving graph conflicts).
 * `--allele_linkage`: Decide whether output allele linkage count.
 * `--output_vcf`: Decide whether output vcf or not (severe performance decrease).